High Legh: Education

 There have been three schools in High Legh.
 The one within the triangle on the side of the A50 is now High Legh Village Hall, managed by High Legh Community Association.
-The latest school (with new extensions 1993–94) was built on Wrenshot Lane in 1976; this land was donated by Charles Cornwall-Legh (later Lord Grey of Codnor) to Cheshire County Council.
+The latest school (with new extensions 1993–94) was built on Wrenshot Lane in 1976; the land was donated by Charles Cornwall-Legh (later Lord Grey of Codnor) to Cheshire County Council.

 Sport

-The village now has several sporting facilities including High Legh Cricket Club which plays at Arley Hall the home of the Viscount Ashbrook, golf at High Legh Park Country Club on land formerly part of the West Hall estate, High Legh Bowling Club, opposite the Village Hall and High Legh Tennis Club.
+The village now has several sporting facilities including High Legh Cricket Club which plays at Arley Hall, the home of the Viscount Ashbrook, golf at High Legh Park Country Club on land formerly part of the West Hall estate, High Legh Bowling Club, opposite the Village Hall and High Legh Tennis Club.